 |Vitamin B12||Release energy from food, forms red blood cells, keeps the nervous system healthy||1.2µg||–|

 So long as you’re healthy and know how to keep your caffeine and sugar intake in check, you should be fine with having a can of AMP Energy occasionally.

 While having an AMP on occasions won’t be too detrimental to your health, you might want a lower-calorie alternative if you decide you want energy drinks to be your daily source of caffeine.

 The problem with having AMP daily is that it adds an excessive amount of sugar to your diet, and with all that sugar, it inevitably comes with calories as well.

-So reserve AMP for the occasions when you really need to keep your blood sugar level, or for when you need a quick burst of energy to finish off the final leg of a job.
+So reserve AMP for the occasions when you really need to keep your blood sugar at a certain level, or for when you need a quick burst of energy to finish off the final leg of a job.

 AMP Energy Drink VS Game Fuel

 (16 fl. oz)

 |Calories||228 calories||90 calories|